 - I syndicate my blog and social networks to the page to increase content, social engagement and product awareness.

-UPDATE from Cory: This post was so popular that Natasha and I put together a course on How to Sell Art on Facebook.
+UPDATE from Cory: This post was so popular that we put together a course on How to Sell Art on Facebook.
 Click here to check it out!